alexpfox/alexandrafox.github.io/_posts/2019-01-03-new-year-new-blog-new-hobbies.md

 ---
 layout: post
-title: 'New year, new blog, new hobbies'
+title: New year, new blog, new hobbies
 categories:
 	- sewing
 	- making